-The cosiest kasbah accommodation in Skoura’s palmgrove ?
+LMa Lodge: The cosiest kasbah in Skoura’s palmgrove in 2025 ?

 Most likely.
-In only few years, this guest house in the palm grove of Skoura, has become a reference.
-Recently, previous guests have booked two years in advance, booking the whole place for them and their group of friends.
+In only a few years, this guest house in the palm grove of Skoura, has become a reference.
+Guests on our private tours of Morocco insist on staying here.
 The recipe for this success ?
 Instead of one single ingredient, there are a few: a dedicated, English speaking- team, always discreet but always on hand.
 A passionate owner, Vanessa, for whom nothing is too much when it comes to making her guests happy.
 An architecture that strays away from the kasbah/ Berber/ pise/ wood beans architecture and favors modern and the profusion of light, above all.

 A different Moroccan cuisine ( think chicken tagine with figues and almonds, goat cheese salads), using the local ingredients grown in the gardens.
 Very comfortable beds and bed linen, wall mounted radiators and wide windows inside.
 Vast gardens with private lounges for everyone, complemented by a heated pool, outside.
 And children are welcome – there’s walks in the palm grove they can take with the resident horse and mule.
 We sat down with Vanessa one evening in June and talked about it.